Francis Alÿs : Revised & expanded edition

-Price AUD$89.95 CAD$90.00 Price €59.95 Price £45.00 Price T69.95 Price USD$69.95
+Price AUD$89.95 Price CAD$90.00 Price €59.95 Price £45.00 Price T69.95 Price USD$69.95

 A fully updated edition of the artist's first comprehensive monograph, more than a decade since its original publication

+Francis Alÿs examines the patterns of various urban sites before weaving his own fables into their tangled social fabric with wit, sensitivity, and an acutely personal connection to his subject matter.
 A scene such as a Volkswagen Beetle struggling up a hill or a man pushing a block of ice can carry a message that resonates far beyond the work's simple parameters.
 As Alÿs puts it, 'Sometimes doing something poetic can become political, and sometimes doing something political can become poetic.'Specifications:

 Michael Taussig is a writer and anthropologist based in New York.

 Russell Ferguson is Chairman of the Department of Art at the University of California, Los Angeles, and Adjunct Curator at the Hammer Museum, Los Angeles, where he has organized the exhibitions ‘Wolfgang Tillmans’ (2006), ‘The Undiscovered Country’ (2004) and ‘Christian Marclay’ (2003).